 - Establish a schedule for regular reviews of log data and assign responsibility for log reviews to trained personnel or use automated tools to analyze logs.

-This requirement emphasizes the importance of conducting regular and comprehensive testing of security controls, processes, and systems to identify vulnerabilities, assess their effectiveness, and ensure ongoing compliance with PCI DSS.
+This requirement emphasizes the importance of conducting regular and comprehensive testing of security controls, processes, and systems to identify vulnerabilities, assess their effectiveness through self-assessment questionnaires, and ensure ongoing PCI compliance.

-- Conduct regular vulnerability scans and penetration of systems within the CDE.
+- Conduct regular vulnerability scans and penetration tests of systems within the CDE to test networks for weaknesses.

 - Perform both internal and external vulnerability scans to identify weaknesses from both inside and outside the network perimeter.

-- Conduct security assessments, which may include internal and external audits, to evaluate the effectiveness of security controls.
+- Conduct security assessments, which may include internal and external audits, to evaluate the effectiveness of security systems and controls against PCI DSS standards.

-This requirement is necessary to ensure that organizations have a documented framework for protecting cardholder data and maintaining a secure environment.
+This PCI requirement is necessary to ensure that organizations have a documented framework to protect cardholder data and customer data within a broader information security strategy and maintain a secure environment.

-- Align the security policy with relevant legal and regulatory requirements, including PCI DSS.
+- Align the security policy with relevant PCI DSS standards and legal requirements.

-- Ensure that the security policy addresses the specific obligations and recommendations outlined in PCI DSS.
+- Ensure that the security policy addresses the specific obligations and recommendations outlined in PCI compliance and is validated by an internal security assessor.

-- Establish a process for regularly reviewing and updating the security policy.
+- Establish a process for regularly reviewing and updating the security policy, supported by a self-assessment questionnaire.

 - Update the policy to reflect changes in the organization’s infrastructure, technology, and regulatory landscape.